rickosborne/cascades/md/13-2-3-manifest.md

 _So you're back to square one._

 I looked down to see that the cart was empty, the dishes and pitchers stowed.
-I wheeled the cart into its storage space and flipped down the oversized locking handle that would keep it in place.
+I wheeled the cart into its storage space and flipped down the over-sized locking handle that would keep it in place.

 Terry noticed the motion, folded his newspaper backwards to mark his place, and tucked it away into his jump seat as he flipped it up and locked it.
-He glanced at that oversized watch and nodded.
+He glanced at that tennis-ball-sized watch of his and nodded.

 "Lights out?"